hansdez/opinionated-read-later/README.md

 The server requires a recent version of PHP (it has been developed on 8.1.x) and should have SQLite abilities.

-You can download a packaged version (which includes all the libraries) by download the zip-file titled `opiniated-read-later-version-x.x.x.zip` [here](https://github.com/hansdez/opiniated-read-later/releases/latest).
+You can download a packaged version (which includes all the libraries) by downloading the zip-file titled `opiniated-read-later-version-x.x.x.zip` [here](https://github.com/hansdez/opinionated-read-later/releases/latest).

-Alternatively, you can clone the Git repository [here](https://github.com/hansdez/opiniated-read-later).
+Alternatively, you can clone the Git repository [here](https://github.com/hansdez/opinionated-read-later).
 In that case, you have to run `composer install` to install all the dependencies.

 In either case, you will have to copy the `env-template` to `.env` and at the minimum change the `PASSWORD` and `API_KEY` variables from their defaults, and set the correct `BASE_URL`.